 Feng-Quan Zhou PhD

-2. Targeting neuronal cytoskeleton to promoting axon regeneration
+2. Targeting aging genes and pathways to regulate axon regeneration

 Recent studies, including ours, provided strong evidence that neuronal aging might be a key converging process underlying the loss of intrinsic axon growth ability of CNS neurons.
 Indeed, many identified genes that act to regulate axon regeneration are also hallmark genes of aging, which include genomic instability (c-Myc, P53), telomere attrition (TERT), epigenetic alteration (UTX, EZH2), and nutrient sensing (IIS pathway, Sirt1, LKB1), etc. Recent findings indicated that during iPSC production the reprogramming process can rejuvenate the cells by reversing hallmarks of aging.
 Thus, targeting aging genes and pathways will not only be a new direction to identify candidate molecules promoting CNS axon regeneration, but also reveal new insights into the molecular mechanisms by which axon regeneration is regulated.
 Moreover, the strong evidence for cellular rejuvenation during iPSC reprogramming suggests that aging processes are mostly regulated at the epigenetic rather than genetic level and reversible.
 Thus, in the future it is possible to rejuvenate aged CNS neurons to regain axon regeneration capacity.

 3. Remodeling of chromatin and transcriptomic landscape to enhance axon regeneration